paul-go/Direct/readme.md

 # Direct

 Direct is an experimental website builder and blogging engine.
+You can think of Direct as a kind of mix between WordPress, Instagram, Canva, and WebFlow.

 Unlike other blogging engines (such as WordPress and Ghost) that focus on long-form text articles, Direct is designed to create short-form, easy-to-create content, such as the kind of content you would find on most social media sites.
 Want to post a video or a series of images from a trip?
 Or maybe a quick blurb about your thoughts on a particular topic?
 This is more difficult than it ought to be in WordPress.
 In Direct, it's a few clicks.